Docs

 Above we have boosted title by 3 times.
 This means that the title will have a higher weight than the other fields.
 This will make sure that the title has a higher importance in the search results.

-We can optionally override the default search query by implementing the getQuery function in the handleRequest method called in app/api/search/route.ts file.
+We can optionally override the default search query by implementing the getQuery function in the handleRequest method called in the app/api/search/route.ts file.

-this function will receive the query and the function will return the Elasticsearch query that will be used to search the index.
+This function will receive the query and the function will return the Elasticsearch query that will be used to search the index.

 const results = await apiClient.handleRequest(body, {